rncwind/whydoesntmycodework/posts/howitsmade.md

-Whilst I doubt any post I make will ever require huge throughput capabilities, the fact that Rust was designed to make concurrency easy makes it a very attractive platform for web applications, especially when it's main contender is Go.
+Whilst I doubt any post I make will ever require huge throughput capabilities, the fact that Rust was designed to make concurrency easy makes it a very attractive platform for web applications, especially when its main contender is Go.

 ### Web Application Frameworks

-I have a good amount of experience using
-Hyper, and previously used [Actix](https://actix.rs/) at university for a project.
+I have a good amount of experience using Hyper, and previously used [Actix](https://actix.rs/) at university for a project.

 I had issues with Actix, namely the _really bad_ compile times, I'm unsure if this was resolved at a later point, but it soured my opinion of the framework.

-I have in the past made little toys using Warp and Rocket, but each of them have their own issues.
+I have in the past made little toys using Warp and Rocket, but each of them has its issues.
-Warp encodes all routes into types, whilst a really cool idea, the issue is it makes compile times really bad, and also gives you **HUGE** error messages.
+Warp encodes all routes into types, whilst a really cool idea, it makes compile times really bad, and also gives you **HUGE** error messages.
-Rocket on the other hand, looked promising, but also seems to mostly be maintained by a single person at this point, which does not instil confendence.
+Rocket, on the other hand, looked promising but also seems to mostly be maintained by a single person at this point, which does not instill confidence.

 As a result, I have opted to use Axum for this project.
 Axum is pretty neat, in that it was designed to make heavy use of the ``tower`` ecosystem for its middleware, which makes it surprisingly composable.
-Axum is also one of the few Rust WAFs that I've seen _not_ use macros for it's routing, instead opting for relativley plain structs.
+Axum is also one of the few Rust WAFs that I've seen _not_ use macros for its routing, instead opting for relatively plain structs.

 ### Templating